Slowloris (cyber attack): Mitigating the Slowloris attack

 While there are no reliable configurations of the affected web servers that will prevent the Slowloris attack, there are ways to mitigate or reduce the impact of such an attack.
 In general, these involve increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make, imposing restrictions on the minimum transfer speed a connection is allowed to have, and restricting the length of time a client is allowed to stay connected.

-In the Apache web server, a number of modules can be used to limit the damage caused by the Slowloris attack; the Apache modules mod_limitipconn, mod_qos, mod_evasive, mod security, mod_noloris, and mod_antiloris have all been suggested as means of reducing the likelihood of a successful Slowloris attack.
+In the Apache web server, a number of modules can be used to limit the damage caused by the Slowloris attack; the Apache modules mod_limitipconn, mod_qos, mod_evasive, mod_security, mod_noloris, and mod_antiloris have all been suggested as means of reducing the likelihood of a successful Slowloris attack.
 Since Apache 2.2.15, Apache ships the module mod_reqtimeout as the official solution supported by the developers.

 Other mitigating techniques involve setting up reverse proxies, firewalls, load balancers or content switches.
 Administrators could also change the affected web server to software that is unaffected by this form of attack.
 For example, lighttpd and nginx do not succumb to this specific attack.
+(However, nginx suffers from a similar goloris attack which substitutes the HTTP GET with HTTP POST; the ngx_http_limit_conn_module is the author's recommended solution.)

+R-U-Dead-Yet

+R.U.D.Y., short for "R U Dead Yet?", is an acronym used to describe a Denial of Service (DoS) tool used by hackers to perform slow-rate (known as "Low and slow") attacks by directing long form fields to the targeted server.
+It is known to have an interactive console, thus making it a user-friendly tool.
+It opens fewer connections to the website being targeted for a long period and keeps the sessions open as long as it is feasible.
+The amount of open sessions overtires the server or website making it unavailable for the authentic visitors.
+The data is sent in small packs at an incredibly slow rate; normally there is a gap of ten seconds between each byte but these intervals are not definite and may vary to avert detection.

+The victim servers of these types of attacks may face issues such as not being able to access a particular website, disrupt their connection, drastically slow network performance, etc.

+Hackers can use such attacks for different purposes while targeting different servers or hosts; these purposes include, but are not limited to, blackmail, vengeance or sometimes even activism.

+The RUDY attack opens concurrent POST HTTP connections to the HTTP server and delays sending the body of the POST request to the point that the server resources are saturated.
+This attack sends numerous small packets at a very slow rate to keep the connection open and the server busy.
+This low-and slow attack behavior makes it relatively difficult to detect, compared to flooding DoS attacks that raise the traffic volume abnormally.